 IFAT | What is your current main wish for the new federal government?

 Digitalization and climate protection continue to drive prosperity, growth, and employment.
 At present, however, we have unfortunately discovered that the problems in procurement predominate, hitting the municipal vehicle manufacturing industry particularly hard.
 Lack of microchips, high procurement prices and the drastically excessive transport prices are putting an unprecedented strain on our industry.

 Hence, we call on the German government to focus more on the municipal vehicle manufacturing sector and to support it at the same time.
 When production declines in our industry, it has an immediate impact on customers and, in turn, their customers—a domino effect is created.
 And all this in an industry that is systemically relevant.

-IFAT | What expectations do you have of the upcoming IFAT 2020?
+IFAT | What importance do you attach to IFAT Munich 2022?